Table of Contents

 Aging leads to a change in the body composition with a decrease in lean body mass and an increase in the fat mass.
 This is more marked after the age of 60 years.
 With the slowing of the metabolism, energy requirements decline by approximately 100 kcal/day per decade.

 Pathophysiology of malnutrition

 While the requirement for certain nutrients decreases, the need for some essential nutrients increases.
 Most seniors find it difficult to adjust to this change and fail to comply with the daily micronutrient requirements necessary for maintaining good health.

-At the same time, unintentional, idiopathic weight loss occurs in 15–20% of adults and other causes of weight loss in this age group includes malignancies, medication side effects, social factors (e.g., loneliness), cognitive (onset of dementia) and psychiatric (depression) problems.
+At the same time, unintentional, idiopathic weight loss occurs in 15–20% of adults and other causes of weight loss in this age group include malignancies, medication side effects, social factors (e.g., loneliness), cognitive (onset of dementia) and psychiatric (depression) problems.

 Diagnosis of malnutrition

-Several of these factors are interrelated, e.g., nutritional deficiency is associated with cognitive impairment (vitamin B12, B6 and folate deficiency), while diets rich in fats are associated with cancers of the colon, pancreas and prostate, as well as with atherosclerotic cardiovascular disease and diabetes.
+Several of these factors are interrelated, e.g., nutritional deficiency is associated with cognitive impairment (vitamin B12, B6, and folate deficiency), while diets rich in fats are associated with cancers of the colon, pancreas, and prostate, as well as with atherosclerotic cardiovascular disease and diabetes.